openskynetwork/opensky-api/docs/free/index.rst

    The OpenSky Network, https://opensky-network.org

 See our `terms and conditions <https://opensky-network.org/about/terms-of-use>`_  for more details on the data license model.
-If you want to retrieve live flight information for commercial purposes, please `contact us <https://opensky-network.org/about/contact>`_.
+If you want to retrieve live flight information for commercial purposes, please contact us at contact [at] opensky-network.org for more information

 .. _state-vectors: